VincentDerk/BU-MiF/README.md

     7. cd ./psypi
     8. python ./psipy/build_psi.py
     9. python setup.py install
-    10. Add the psi library to your path (command printed during the previous step) OR add a file called psipy.pth to your python distribution python/lib/python3.6/site-packages/ with the printed path as content.
+    10. Add the psi library to your path (command printed during the previous step) OR add a file called psipy.pth to your python distribution folder: `python/lib/python3.6/site-packages/` with the printed path as content.
 For example: `/home/vincent/psipy/build/lib.linux-x86_64-3.6`.
 The latter approach is recommended when for example using PyCharm and virtual environments.

 ## Authors